ES TV

 ES TV is a Norwegian Christian Pentecostal TV station.
 ES TV broadcasts from a grid of ground transmitters, via satellite and also as Web TV.
 The station began its mission in 1993. the foundation Pinsevennenes Evangeliesenter (Pentecostal Gospel Center in Norway) owns the broadcaster.

 Pinsevennenes Evangeliesenter is a diaconal, voluntary based organization which works with addicts, assisting in freeing people from their addictions and in getting started with "a new life".

 History

 The TV station was established two years after the Gospel Center had begun regular radio broadcasts in Oslo.
+In February 2003, it announced its plans to improve its production capabilities, using satellite technology.
+The goal was to obtain 2,000 supporters during the course of the year with monthly donations worth NOK 50 to 100.

+On 1 June 2020, it ceased delivering its program to Visjon Norge.

 Programming

 The programs which are presented are recordings from Christian meetings, singing and music, topical shows as well as news programming.
 The aim is to present the Gospels and to present the addict care program of the gospel center.